sadeka2001/assignment9/README.md

-## set up instraction
+## Set up instractions
-.env file generate,and database create,migrate and run
+Generate the .env file ,and connect to the database ,then migrate and run following the command: php artisan migrate , php artisan serve